miamartalia/stgnn-dengue-java/data/README.md

 - **Climate - ERA5 Land (Copernicus CDS).** Openly available from the Copernicus Climate Data Store: https://cds.climate.copernicus.eu/
 - **Population - BPS (Statistics Indonesia).** Openly available: https://www.bps.go.id/
-- **Administrative boundaries - HDX.** Openly available; the notebook downloads the Java district GeoJSON automatically on first run.
+- **Administrative boundaries - HDX.** The district-level administrative boundary GeoJSON used in this study is included in this repository as indonesia_kabupaten.geojson.

 ## Reproducing the public portions